ImageMagick/Usage-Markdown/draw/index.md

 ### Drawing Arrows -- position, rotate and scale symbols {#arrows}

-Using the above techniques you can create a special symbols such as a arrow head, that you can position so its point is at the very end of a line, and draw over it..
+Using the above techniques you can create special symbols such as an arrow head, that you can position so its point is at the very end of a line, and draw over it.
 If you draw the arrow after the line (typical situation) then the arrow will be drawn on top of the line.

 However their are three types of arrows, that can be defined, and each type is defined in different ways depending on the use it is put to.